On a conjecture of Pappas and Rapoport: Conjectural canonical integral models

 \begin{Conj} For every Shimura datum $\gx$ satisfying \eqref{Eq:SV5} and $\mathcal{G} / \zp$ a quasi-parahoric model of $G$, if we set $K_p = \mathcal{G}(\zp)$, then there exists a system of canonical integral models $\{\scrs_K\gx\}_{K^p}$ of $\{\mathbf{Sh}_{K}\gx\}_{K^p}$. \end{Conj}

-By \cite[Thm 4.5.2]{PappasRapoportShtukas}, a system of canonical integral models exists in the case of a Hodge-type Shimura datum under the additional assumption that $\mathcal{G}$ is a stabilizer parahoric (this notion was introduced in Section \ref{Sec:Parahorics}).
+By \cite[Theorem 4.5.2]{PappasRapoportShtukas}, a system of canonical integral models exists in the case of a Hodge-type Shimura datum under the additional assumption that $\mathcal{G}$ is a stabilizer parahoric (see Definition~\ref{Def:StabilizerParahoric}).
 The conjecture is also known to hold if $\gx$ is of toral type (i.e., if $\mathsf{G} = \mathsf{T}$ is a torus) and $\mathcal{G}$ is parahoric, by \cite[Theorem A]{Daniels}.\footnote{In fact, an extension of Conjecture \ref{Conj:PR} is proven in \cite{Daniels} for $\gx$ of toral type which do not necessarily satisfy \eqref{Eq:SV5}.
-In this case one needs to work with a variant $\mathcal{G}^c$ of $\mathcal{G}$; see \cite[\S 4.2 and \S 4.3]{Daniels} for details.} We will show in Section \ref{Sec:HodgeType}, see Theorem \ref{Thm:Main}, that the conjecture holds for all Hodge type Shimura data $\gx$ and all quasi-parahoric models $\mathcal{G}$.
+In this case one needs to work with a variant $\mathcal{G}^c$ of $\mathcal{G}$; see \cite[Section 4.2 and Section 4.3]{Daniels} for details.} We will show in Section \ref{Sec:HodgeType}, see Theorem \ref{Thm:Main}, that the conjecture holds for all Hodge type Shimura data $\gx$ and all quasi-parahoric models $\mathcal{G}$.